sagemathinc/cocalc/notes/aug2013-push.md

 Interesting fact: changing one page of the file often only changes *that* png -- all others are identical; and with tex even a new para can easily be local (due to chapters, etc).
 I tested this with md5's on rh.

+- [x] (0:10) last line auto-adjust bug (Grout, https://mail.google.com/mail/u/0/?shva=1#search/cloud/140a533bb78f748b)

+- [x] (0:11) insert new cell should put cursor in that cell.

+- [x] insert cell wasn't sync'ing.

+- [x] make a sync fix

+- [x] (1:14) get rid of pdflatex spinner -- just annoying; parallelize more

+- [x] current line plugin.

+- [x] on mobile, if you click "insert a cell bar", confirm before inserting -- otherwise put cursor in appropriate place.

+- [x] shift-enter a *selection* should add no new cells
+- [x] alter enter selection shouldn't delete it -- execute

+- [x1] new release

+Hi,

+I've made a few client-side improvements https://cloud.sagemath.com:

+  - Fix the last-line autoadjust bug in worksheets that Jason Grout pointed out recently.

+  - When inserting a new cell, the cursor gets placed in *that* cell.

+  - Right after inserting a new cell, sync with the server.

+  - Further optimization to the LaTeX Preview mode.

+  - It is sometimes hard to see the cursor, so now the *current line is highlighted*.
+    Don't worry, I put a lot of time into ensuring that this highlighting works well no matter what color scheme you're using!
+This is currently not configurable, but will be.

+  - In worksheets, Shift+Enter on a selection doesn't insert a bunch of cells at the bottom anymore; so now you can do "select all, shift-enter" to re-evaluate all cells.

+  - On mobile, insert new cell requires confirmation, since it is easy to hit by accident.

+  - Disable zoom on mobile, which makes worksheets much more usable now.

+William